stevecottle/stevecottle/README.md

 ## 🧭 My Journey So Far

 - I started in **UX & Product Design**, helping teams at newspapers, banks, charities, and tech companies turn ideas into products through research, prototyping, and lean experimentation.
-- I founded **Funderbolt**, an innovation workshop, helping teams align, ideate, and take action with clarity.
+- I founded an innovation workshop, helping teams align, ideate, and take action with clarity
-- I’ve added to my skill set with **software engineering** to bring ideas to life not just through design, but through code.
+- I’ve added to my skill set with **software engineering** to bring ideas to life not just through design, but through code

 ---